 Prior to this offering, there has been no public market for our common stock.
-It is currently estimated that the initial public offering price will be between \$18.00 and \$20.00 per share.
+The initial public offering price is \$19.00 per share.

-We have applied to list our common stock on the NASDAQ Global Select Market under the symbol "ALEC."
+Our common stock has been approved for listing on the NASDAQ Global Select Market under the symbol "ALEC.â€∏

-We are an "emerging growth company" as defined under the federal securities laws and, as such, have elected to comply with certain reduced reporting requirements for this prospectus and may elect to do so in future filings.
+We are an $\hat{a}$ -cemerging growth company $\hat{a}$ - $\hat{c}$ as defined under the federal securities laws and, as such, have elected to comply with certain reduced reporting requirements for this prospectus and may elect to do so in future filings.

 Investing in our common stock involves risks.
-See the section titled "Risk Factors" beginning on page 11 to read about factors you should consider before buying shares of our common stock.
+See the section titled "Risk Factorsâ€☐ beginning on page 11 to read about factors you should consider before buying shares of our common stock.